GoncharIgor/warehouse-ui/README.md

 - Show the list of available products
 - Show what articles are included in the product
 - Create Sales list
+- Sales items are sorted by creation date descending
 - Calculate products amount based on all available articles
 - add possibility to buy (register sale) a product => update sales list
-- decrease the amount of available products and related articles
+- decrease the amount of available articles when products are sold
 - show notification to user on successful sale

 ## Corner cases
-- still product in the list if he's unavailable, but prohibit its sale
+- still product in the list if he's unavailable to sale, but prohibit its sale
 - not to be able to buy more products that are available in the list

 ## Non Functional requirements: